fburakk/binary_classification/binary_classification_svm/Readme.txt

 # Two Class(Binary) Classification Demo

-## This code implements basic SVM classification for 10 datasets
+## This is the implementation of SVM classification technique for 10 datasets
 ## taken from UC Irvine Machine Learning Repository
 ## Misclassification Rates are given at the end(command window)